 L'Annee Philologique (Database of Classical Bibliography) This link opens in a new window

 1969-present.
 Citations to scholarly work in all languages concerning Greek and Latin linguistics and literature, Greek and Roman archaeology, history, mythology, religion, epigraphy, numismatics and palaeography: all aspects of the ancient Mediterranean world.
-(Print edition of the most recent 10 years available in SSHL reference, call number PA3001 .A613.)

 Nestor: Bibliography of Aegean and Related Areas This link opens in a new window

 Nestor is an international bibliography of Aegean studies, Homeric society, Indo-European linguistics, and related fields.
 The primary geographic focus is the Aegean; the chronological range is the prehistoric period in the regions covered, from the Paleolithic through the end of the Geometric period.